Marvel NOW is a 2013 relaunch of the various Marvel titles following the Avengers vs. X-Men Crisis Crossover

 - Ms. Marvel: A ANMN launched series focused on Kamala Khan, a Muslim-American teenage girl from New Jersey who gains shape-shifting powers.

 - Moon Knight: A new ANMN series with the premise of learning that Konshu's influence may have caused him brain damage, Moon Knight resumes his crusade to clean up a city as twisted as he is.
-Written by Warren Ellis.
+The first six issues written by Warren Ellis.

 - New Warriors: Launched with ANMN, reforming of Marvel's popular younger hero team.
 The series focuses on Speedball and Justice reforming the New Warriors in an attempt to break free from the stigma of being the catalyst of Civil War.
 In the process, the new team finds themselves being thrown right into the second Evolutionary War.